Table of Contents

 > [!NOTE]

-> When using Mega Block's dense model for clipping as occlusion, there is no need to use annotation to synchronize spatial positioning.
-This is because in digital content creation software (e.g., Blender), you can decimate and clip the model without altering the coordinate system definition.
+> Using the cropped Mega Block dense model for occlusion does not require annotation to synchronize spatial position.
+This is because in digital content creation software (e.g., Blender), decimation and cropping can be performed without changing the coordinate system definition.

 >

-> If precise placement of a custom GLTF model for occlusion is required, refer to [How to place a spatially aligned occlusion model](./sample.md#wechat-mega-sample-precise-occulusion-model).
+> To precisely place your own GLTF occlusion model, refer to [How to place a spatially aligned occlusion model](./sample.md#wechat-mega-sample-precise-occulusion-model)

-For the final real-device running effect, see the video at the top of the article.
+The final device running effect is shown in the video at the top of the article.

-The occlusion effect on the xr-frame mini-program is mainly influenced by the following points:
+The occlusion effect on the xr-frame mini program is mainly affected by:

-- Precision of the model itself (if it is not a simple geometric shape)
+• Precision of the model itself (if not a simple geometric body)

-A misalignment of several centimeters during positioning drift is normal.
+Misalignment of several centimeters during localization drift is normal.

-Occlusion models with too many polygons can easily affect performance.
-It is recommended to use them only in necessary areas and to use simple geometric shapes as occlusion whenever possible.
+Occlusion models with too many faces can easily affect performance.
+It is recommended to use them only in necessary areas and to use simple geometric bodies for occlusion whenever possible.